-In order for an application to be given fullest consideration, all application materials must arrive by December 1, 2022 (Our application portal, for technical reasons, gives a deadline of December 14, 2022.
+In order for an application to be given full consideration, all application materials must arrive by December 1, 2022 (Our application portal, for technical reasons, gives a deadline of December 14, 2022.
 While we may be able to accept some late applications, only applications received by December 1, 2022 are guaranteed to receive full consideration.
 No applications will be accepted after December 14, 2022.).
 Note that this is the deadline for all letters of reference to be received, and The Graduate School system will not send out a request for those letters until the application is complete.
 Applicants should thus coordinate with their letter writers and submit their applications far enough in advance for their letter writers to meet the deadline.
-Late applications may also be considered, but first consideration for admission and financial aid will be given to those which arrive by the deadline.
+Late applications may also be considered.
 Typically, first year students are awarded teaching assistantships and full tuition is waived.
 The strongest applicants may receive fellowships, either in place of a teaching assistantship, or in addition to it.

 The application fee is $65.
-If it presents a financial hardship, you are welcome to apply for a fee waiver by contacting the chair of graduate admissions, Jason Wright.
+If it presents a financial hardship, you are welcome to apply for a fee waiver by contacting the chair of graduate admissions at firstname.lastname@example.org.
 Please include your CV.